Copyright © May 28, 2022

 - They teach again the “first principles of the oracles of God; and are become such as have need of milk, and not of strong meat” to new believers but forget that some “are of full age, even those who be reason of use have their senses exercised to discern both good and evil” See Hebrews 5:11-6:3.

 Both doctrine and application are emphasized in Scripture.
 Without wisdom (the right use or exercise of knowledge), knowledge has no effect and is useless or even counterproductive.
-Churches lose the power of, and cause unbelievers, to blaspheme God, resulting in salvation of fewer and fewer souls.
+Churches lose the power of God, and cause unbelievers to blaspheme God, resulting in salvation of fewer and fewer souls.

 “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.
 But whoso keepeth his word, in him verily is the love of God perfected: hereby know we that we are in him” (1 John 2:4-5).
 “Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him” (John 14:23).
 The commandments are in the word of God, but they are not the word of God.
 The word of God is much more than commandments.
 For example, within the word of God are principles.
 Bible church doctrine is extensive and comprehensive.
 It includes principles which God desires to be understood, taught, and practiced.

 Christ said that He loved the church and gave Himself for it (Ephesians 5:25).
 He did not command that a church love Him, but obviously His word makes clear in His word that He wants every church to love Him.
-Love must be a choice; it cannot be commanded, as it was under the law.
-The law proved that commanding love does not produce love.
+Love must be a choice; it can be commanded, as it was under the law.
+However, the law proved that commanding love does not produce love.
 Even those under the law chose to love God because of their hearts, not because of the commandment.
-Believers should be diligent to remember that he love of God is perfected in those who keep His word.
+Believers should be diligent to remember that the love of God is perfected in those who keep His word.

 Sin can be by commission.
 Sin can also be by omission: “Therefore to him that knoweth to do good, and doeth it not, to him it is sin” (James 4:17).
 We should all strive to be in God’s perfect will, which means trying to keep God’s word without omission.